Dynamic structure factor of a spin-1/2 Heisenberg chain with long-range interactions: Spectral edge with power-law divergence

 In Fig.~\ref{Fig.JQ3LR_SAC_05pi} we show results for $\alpha=2$, using all of the parametrizations discussed above for the case of $k=\pi/2$.
 The cases of edges with asymptotic exponents $p=0.5$ and $=0.85$ are shown in Figs.~\ref{Fig.JQ3LR_SAC_05pi}(d) and \ref{Fig.JQ3LR_SAC_05pi}(e), respectively.
 In the inset of the latter panel we show a scan over the exponent $p$, which exhibits a mean goodness-of-fit minimum at $p=0.85$; the optimal exponent.
 The peak here is significantly sharper than what is seen with $p=0.5$ in Fig.~\ref{Fig.JQ3LR_SAC_05pi}(d).
 We have not found any case for which $p<0$ is optimal; rather $p>0.5$ is found in all cases.

-The inset of Fig.~\ref{Fig.JQ3LR_SAC_05pi}(c) shows a comparison of the results with the multi-$\delta$ broadened beak and the optimized edge divergence with $p=0.85$.
+The inset of Fig.~\ref{Fig.JQ3LR_SAC_05pi}(c) compares the results with the multi-$\delta$ broadened beak and the optimized edge divergence with $p=0.85$.
 Here it is obvious that the $p=0.85$ peak is much narrower at the half-height of the multi-$\delta$ peak (corresponding to the maximum value on the vertical axis).
 However, at the base of the peak the $p=0.85$ spectrum is broader and can effectively correspond to an overall width similar to that of the multi-$\delta$ peak.

 To distinguish between the $p=0.85$ power-law edge and multi-$\delta$ peak as the best contender for the true spectral form, we can implement a cross validation procedure within SAC.
-We carried out tests of this approach in Ref.\onlinecite{Schumm24}, and in Sec.~\ref{sec:cross_val} we will carry out a more extensive range of tests.
+We carried out tests of this approach in Ref.~\onlinecite{Schumm24}, and in Sec.~\ref{sec:cross_val} we will carry out a more extensive range of tests.
 But first, we will perform the simpler test of comparing the dispersion relations extracted using with the single- and multi-$\delta$ parametrizations, as well as with the power-law edge.